 What the FIU does with reported information

-The FIU creates intelligence products containing information, references and recommendations based on analysis of reports and other information received.
-Other material is produced in response to requests from other investigative and intelligence units or external agencies.
-These and other products assist with investigations into money laundering, financing of terrorism and other serious offences.
+The FIU produces intelligence products containing information, references and recommendations based on analysis of reports and other information received.
+These products assist with investigations into money laundering, financing of terrorism and other serious offences.

 Intelligence products are supplied to a range of FIU clients, including: